Eleftherias Square: History

 Before becoming a square, the Walls of Thessaloniki ran through the site, along with a Byzantine-era tower to guard the entrance of the port.
 In the Ottoman period this tower was called Tophane (Cannon House).
 After 1870, when the demolition of the southern and eastern city walls began, the sea would reach the middle of the known square.

-The demolition of the wall to make easier the entry to the port created more space and helped the mobility of the ships.
+The demolition of the wall to facilitate entry to the port created more space and helped the mobility of the ships.
 The opening of the Mehmet Sabri Pasha road (nowadays Venizelou Street) in 1867 created a small square as the road widened towards the wharfs.
 It was initially called Platía Apováthras (Wharf Square) and later Platía Olýmpou (Olympus Square) on account of the views of Mount Olympus across the sea.
 During the late Ottoman Empire the square became an important cosmopolitan centre of the neighbourhood, known as Frangomahalas (Frenk Mahallesi, European or Frankish Quarter), and the wider city.
 It also evolved into centre of commerce and finance, making Thessaloniki the financial capital of the Ottoman Balkans and a substantial economic player in the eastern Mediterranean.
-The buildings of the Bank of Salonica, the Bank of the Orient, and the Ottoman Bank were all within walking distance of a square.
+The buildings of the Banque de Salonique, Banque d'Orient, and Imperial Ottoman Bank were all within walking distance of the square.
 The Olympos Hôtel, including its restaurant, as well as the Hôtel Royale, were focal points of the early Ottoman square.
 The square itself became the point of entry to the city for visitors travelling by boat.

 Beginning in 1893, a rapid transit system is implemented in Thessaloniki by means of a tram network, with Eleftherias Square as the western starting point.
 Later in the decade the square is lit as part of the introduction of gas lighting in the city, while in 1908 the tram network passing through the square is electrified.

-In April 1903, Bulgarian anarchists, members of the Boatmen of Thessaloniki, plant a bomb at a beer hall on the square; this was part of a coordinated terrorist attack which also saw the sinking of the French ship Guadalquivir and the bombing nearby Ottoman Bank among others.
+In April 1903, Bulgarian anarchists, members of the Boatmen of Thessaloniki, planted a bomb at a beer hall on the square; this was part of a coordinated terrorist attack which also saw the sinking of the French ship Guadalquivir and the bombing of nearby Ottoman Bank among others.
 This event was the starting point of the Macedonian Struggle.